Ever get fed up with the high cost of wireless service? We do too.

 Free Government Cell Phones

-Another option, outside of these two providers, is to seek government assistance.
-The government has a program called LifeLine phone service, where you can have access to a free cell phone and service through a variety of providers such as T-Mobile, AT&T, and regional companies.
+Another option, outside of these two providers, is to seek government assistance like the Lifeline program.
+The government offers its Lifeline service, which gives you access to a free cell phone and service through a variety of providers such as T-Mobile, AT&T, and regional companies.

-To qualify for these benefits, you must meet certain requirements such as:
+To qualify for these benefits, you must meet certain requirements:

 - Your household income is at or below 135 percent of the federal poverty guidelines.
-You can use this chart to see if you qualify.
+You can use this chart to see if you are eligible for the Lifeline assistance program based on household income.

-- Another way you can qualify is if someone in your household participates in programs such as Medicaid, Supplemental Nutrition Assistance Program (Food Stamps), Veterans Pension, Tribal Programs, and Supplemental Security Income.
+- Another way you can qualify is if someone in your household participates in government assistance programs such as Medicaid, Supplemental Nutrition Assistance Program (Food Stamps), Veterans Pension, Tribal Programs, and Supplemental Security Income.

-If you're looking for access to more data and perks from one of the major cell phone carriers but still want to work on a budget, check out our cheap cell phone plans.
+If you're looking for access to more data and perks from one of the major cell phone carriers but still want to work on a budget, feel free to read our guide on cheap cell phone plans.